atabul07/Netflix/README.md

 ## Homepage of Netflix

-A Simple website having similar homepage that of, Netflix using HTML and CSS
+A Simple website having similar homepage that of Netflix using HTML and CSS